yanivweiss/PassportcardHW/README.md

 ### Descriptive Statistics

-The key numerical features in the dataset have the following statistics:
+The key numerical features in the dataset have the following statistics based on our analysis:

 | Feature | Mean | Median | Std Dev | Min | Max | Skewness | Kurtosis |
 |---------|------|--------|---------|-----|-----|----------|----------|